mk4001/VWGC-CanBus/README.md

 ------------------------------------------------------------------------------------

-Anyone who can bravely implement other commands for other functions, which I have not been able to intercept or replicate in this exercise, please share them with me and all other VW Gradn California users; we will be very happy.
+Anyone who can bravely implement other commands for other functions, which I have not been able to intercept or replicate in this exercise, please share them with me and all other VW Grand California users; I'll be very happy.